hashicorp/terraform/website/docs/backends/types/gcs.html.md

    `credentials` field.
  *  `prefix` - (Optional) GCS prefix inside the bucket.
 Named states for workspaces are stored in an object called `<prefix>/<name>.tfstate`.
- *  `path` - (Deprecated) GCS path to the state file of the default state.
-For backwards compatibility only, use `prefix` instead.
  *  `encryption_key` / `GOOGLE_ENCRYPTION_KEY` - (Optional) A 32 byte base64
     encoded 'customer supplied encryption key' used to encrypt all state.
 For more information see [Customer Supplied Encryption